Participation of women in the Olympics: 1960–1968

-Speed skating for women made its debut at the 1960 Winter Olympics held in Squaw Valley.
-Helga Haase, representing the United Team of Germany, won the inaugural gold medal for women, in the 500 metres event.
-The programme remained the same for the 1960 Summer Olympics held in Rome.
 At the 1964 Winter Olympics in Innsbruck, the women's 5km cross-country skiing event debuted.
-At the 1964 Summer Olympics held in Tokyo, Volleyball made its debut with the host Japanese taking the gold.
-The 1964 Tokyo Olympics, women comprised 13% of the participants.
-The Tokyo Games marked the first time that women competed in judo and synchronized swimming.
+At the 1964 Summer Olympics held in Tokyo, volleyball made its debut with the host Japanese taking the gold.
+Women comprised 13% of the participants at the 1964 Summer Games.

 At the 1968 Winter Olympics held in Grenoble, women's luge appeared for the first time.
 Erika Lechner of Italy won the gold after East German racers Ortrun Enderlein, Anna-Maria Müller and Angela Knösel allegedly heated the runners on their sleds and were disqualified.
 Whether the East Germans actually heated their sleds or if the situation was fabricated by the West Germans remains a mystery.
-At the 1968 Summer Olympics in Mexico City, women competed in shooting for the first time.
-The women competed in mixed events with the men and were allowed to compete in all seven disciplines.
-The Games featured significant achievements by female athletes, such as gymnast Vera Caslavska, who won four gold medals, and swimmer Debbie Meyer, who also had a notable performance.
-Enriqueta Basilio made history by becoming the first woman to light the Olympic Cauldron.
-She was the last torch-bearer of the 19th Summer Olympics in Mexico City on 12 October 1968.
+At the 1968 Summer Olympics in Mexico City, women competed in shooting for the first time, with women being allowed to compete with the men in all seven events.
+At the opening ceremony on 12th October 1968, Enriqueta Basilio was the last torch-bearer and made history by becoming the first woman to light the Olympic Cauldron.
+The Games featured significant achievements by female athletes, such as gymnast Vera Caslavska, who won four gold medals, and swimmer Debbie Meyer who also had a notable performance, winning three golds.